UniMath/agda-unimath/src/foundation/universal-property-fibers-of-maps.lagda.md

-# The Universal Property of Fibers of Maps
+# The universal property of fibers of maps

 ```agda
 module foundation.universal-property-fibers-of-maps where